Ekrekr/ldr/README.md

 [Python3](https://www.python.org/download/releases/3.0/).

-Some examples contain additional that are not installed as dependencies by default, such as [PyTorch](https://pytorch.org).
+_Note: Some examples contain additional that are not installed as dependencies by default, such as [PyTorch](https://pytorch.org)._

 ### Installation